 Make sure you follow your dental practitioner’s advice before, during and after dental implant surgery to minimise your chances of complications.
 Quit smoking, keep your mouth clean and do not touch the surgical site, especially in the 24 hours after your implant has been placed.

-If you still have questions about ‘are dental implants safe’, it is time to speak to a professional.
+If you still have questions about ‘are dental implants safe’, it is time to schedule a consultation with a dentist.
 Please call us for an appointment: (03) 5749 1208.